Venomtron/Icarus-Mods/README.md

 - Basic Fertilizer: Planted Crop Yield 15 to 50 Crop Growth Speed 15 to 25

-- Extractor Electric: can be placed in inventory Extractor Drill Speed 100% (almost instant)
+- Extractor Electric: can be placed in inventory Extractor & Drill Speed 100%

 - Wolf knife and arrow increased to 100 damaged